 Venancio “Venny” Jumawan became the assigned social worker at Sankey on Sep 1, according to the Luchavezes’ counter-affidavit.

 Sep 15, 2013 - Issues noted by DSWD

 The Department of Social Welfare and Development (DSWD) issued a report that recommended holding Sankey’s license to operate in abeyance, citing numerous issues, including that director Toto Luchavez was conducting counseling sessions without documenting them, that children were being discharged without proper paperwork, and that Sankey was keeping the children in long-term care against DSWD policy.

 Sep 30, 2013 - Victim 1 signs a retraction

 Nov 5, 2013 - Letters sent to Tom Randall

-Joe Mauk emailed Tom Randall with scanned letters from two girls detailing multiple forced kisses by Toto Luchavez, director of both the children’s home and World Harvest’s operations in the Philippines.
+Missionary and ministry partner Joe Mauk emailed Tom Randall with scanned letters from Victim 1 and Victim 2 detailing multiple forced kisses by Toto Luchavez, then director of both the children’s home and World Harvest’s operations in the Philippines.
 Mauk’s daughter and her friend had received the letters directly from the girls.
-Mauk wrote:
+Mauk wrote to Randall: